pathdata/UNMaSk/CIS/PrepareData/SSD/readme.md

-Square raw directory contains the whole slide image and the respective annotations.
+Square raw directory contains the whole slide images and the respective annotations.
-Square annotation directory contains 1. positive example 2. negative example and 3.rectangle annotations overlayed on the image.
+Square annotation directory contains
+    1. positive example
+    2. negative example
+    3.rectangle annotations overlayed on the image for visualisation.